-SSL is becoming a more common feature for blogs and websites.
-This added layer tells visitors that the access their browser has to your server is encrypted so any information or data passed between them and you is safe.
-To add this security to your Cloudways hosted website simply go to the SSL Certificate section of your Application Manager and use the built-in tool to create a free SSL certificate from Let’s Encrypt.
-Simply add in the rested information and follow the onscreen prompts.
+SSL is becoming a necessary feature for blogs and websites.
+This added security layer tells visitors that the access their browser has to your server is encrypted so any information or data passed between them and you is safe.
+To add this security to your Cloudways hosted website simply go to the SSL Certificate section of your Application Manager and use the built-in tool to create a free SSL certificate using Let’s Encrypt.
+Simply add in the requested information and follow the onscreen prompts.

 Alternatively you can toggle the SSL option to upload your own custom certificate.
 For this option you’ll need to create and download a Certificate Signing Request, create and purchase a SSL certificate via a third party service, then install it on your server.

 The other two sections most users will want to make note of are the Migration Tools and the Restore tab.
 Both of these are fairly self explanatory.
 When you first get started with Cloudways you can use their free migrator plugin to help move your website from your old host to your new Cloudways server (although your first assisted migration is free, so if you’re only moving one website you might as well let Cloudways handle it).
 Later on down the road, if something ever happens to your website and you want to restore it to the way it was simply go to the Restore tab.
 From here you can select a backup from the drop down and then click the button to upload.